 - Educational attainment is the biggest predictor of success for cities and metro areas today.

 View the December 2017 Launch Manistee Dashboard to see our current metrics.

 What is Launch Manistee?

 The Purpose of Launch Manistee is to build, coordinate and promote pathways to prepare its residents for school, college and a career.
 This involves a collective impact framework with the community working together as partners toward the same goals through a coordinated action plan.
 The role of the Launch Manistee program coordinator is to guide the vision and strategy, support the common activities, establish shared measurement practices, build public good will, advance policy, and mobilize funding.
 The Leadership Team of Launch Manistee provides the strategic direction and oversight.
-The Manistee County Community Foundation provides the administrative and fiscal management for Launch Manistee.
+Launch Manistee is a community leadership initiative of the Manistee County Community Foundation.

 Launch Manistee Goals